fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 845.
-Longest Mountain in Array.
+I'm struggling to understand Leetcode 870.
+Advantage Shuffle.
 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 845.
-Longest Mountain in Array.
+I'm struggling to understand Leetcode 870.
+Advantage Shuffle.
 Can you help me learn it by using first-principles thinking?
 Instruction: Guide me through solving Leetcode838.
 Push Dominoes.

-[You may recall that an array arr is a mountain array if and only if:

-arr.length >= 3
-There exists some index i (0-indexed) with 0 < i < arr.length - 1 such that:
-arr[0] < arr[1] < ... < arr[i - 1] < arr[i]
-arr[i] > arr[i + 1] > ... > arr[arr.length - 1]
-Given an integer array arr, return the length of the longest subarray, which is a mountain.
-Return 0 if there is no mountain subarray.
+[You are given two integer arrays nums1 and nums2 both of the same length.
+The advantage of nums1 with respect to nums2 is the number of indices i for which nums1[i] > nums2[i].

+Return any permutation of nums1 that maximizes its advantage with respect to nums2.

 Example 1:

-Input: arr = [2,1,4,7,3,2,5]
+Input: nums1 = [2,7,11,15], nums2 = [1,10,4,11]
-Output: 5
+Output: [2,11,7,15]
-Explanation: The largest mountain is [1,4,7,3,2] which has length 5.
 Example 2:

-Input: arr = [2,2,2]
+Input: nums1 = [12,24,8,32], nums2 = [13,25,32,11]
-Output: 0
+Output: [24,32,8,12]
-Explanation: There is no mountain.

 Constraints:

-1 <= arr.length <= 104
+1 <= nums1.length <= 105
-0 <= arr[i] <= 104

-Follow up:

-Can you solve it using only one pass?
+nums2.length == nums1.length
-Can you solve it in O(1) space?]
-LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.
+0 <= nums1[i], nums2[i] <= 109] LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**